serag-ai/Multimodal-Synthetic-Medical-Images/README.md

 ![Comparison of synthesized and real images from the Chest X-ray, OCT, and Breast Cancer Histopathology datasets. ](assets/visual.png)

 ## Citation
-If you use the code or data from this repository, please cite the following publication:
+If you use the code or data from this repository, please cite [our paper](https://www.frontiersin.org/journals/artificial-intelligence/articles/10.3389/frai.2024.1454441/full):

 ```bibtex
 @article{Hosseini2024,